JuBiotech/MooViE/docs/source/gui.md

 The configuration dialog simplifies editing the configuration for the MooViE scene.
 Configurations also be saved to a file for later and loaded from a file directly into the current scene.

+An explanation of the options is available in the section [Configuration](configuration.md).
 ![Example MooViE configuration dialog](images/example_gui_conf.png)